ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 Be kind,

-Chris Ng, Amy Lam, Isaac Lee, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Amy Lam, Isaac Lee, Jessica Jordan, Anne-Greeth van Herwijnen, the crowd and the Learning Team